Battle of Skopje

-The Battle of Skopje occurred in the vicinity of the city of Skopje in 1004.
+The Battle of Skopje was a battle in 1004 during the Byzantine reconquest of Bulgaria.
+The campaign was carried out in a slow and systematic manner, with campaigns sometimes continuing year-round rather than following the traditional seasonal pattern.
+The primary reason for mounting a long campaign was the realization by Basil II that Bulgarian could not be conquered in a single campaign.
+Instead the emperor chose to employ systematic and constant pressure, resulting in gaining control over crucial fortresses.
+He first secured Sardika (modern Sofia) and then advanced north to sever Samuil's access to the former Bulgarian heartlands around Preslav.
+Once this area was under control, Byzantine forces moved south from Sardika into Macedonia, capturing Berrhoia and reopening the route to Greece.
+Byzantine authority was soon restored in Thessaly and in parts of eastern Macedonia, including Voden.
+Basil then launched a major offensive northward toward the Danube, culminating in the capture of Vidin after an eight-month siege.
+During this time, Samuil personally led a raid through the reconquered territories and briefly seized Adrianople, which he plundered but was unable to hold.

 Background

 In 1003, Basil II launched a campaign against the First Bulgarian Empire and after eight months of siege conquered the important town of Vidin to the north-west.
+Samuil launched raids deep into Byzantine territories but the attacks yielded no results and did not achieve any significant objectives.
+His warriors lacked the proper military equipment and he could not provide assistance to the besieged strongholds.
+In addition, the Magyars launched their raids into Bulgarian territories, further undermining Samuil's positions.

-The Bulgarian counter strike in the opposite direction towards Odrin did not distract him from his aim and after seizing Vidin he marched southwards through the valley of the Morava destroying the Bulgarian castles on his way.
+After seizing Vidin, Basil II marched southwards through the valley of the Morava destroying the Bulgarian castles on his way.
 Eventually, Basil II reached the vicinity of Skopje and learned that the camp of the Bulgarian army was situated very close on the other side of the Vardar river.

 Battle

 Samuil of Bulgaria relied on the high waters of the river of Vardar and did not take any serious precautions to secure the camp.
 Strangely the circumstances were the same as at the battle of Spercheios seven years earlier, and the scenario of the fight was similar.
-The Byzantines managed to find a fjord, crossed the river and attacked the heedless Bulgarians at night.
+The Byzantines managed to find a ford, crossed the river and attacked the heedless Bulgarians at night.
 Unable to resist effectively the Bulgarians soon retreated, leaving the camp and Samuil's tent in the hands of the Byzantines.

 During this battle Samuil managed to escape and headed east.